LincaMarius/ISAP-1_Computer_Project/README.md

 I want version 1 to be an implementation of the SAP-1 Computer that is as close to the original as possible.
 This will be the reference, the starting point for creating a better version.

 ### Step 1 – Block Diagram optimization
-The first stage of any project is the realization of the block diagram through which the overall picture of the designed system can be viewed, where the component blocks and the links between them can be seen.
+The first stage of any project is drawing the Block Diagram, which allows you to visualize the overall picture of the designed system, where you can see the component blocks and the connections between them.

-I will do an analysis of the original Block Diagram of the SAP-1 computer.
+I did an analysis of the original Block Diagram of the SAP-1 computer here:

 https://github.com/LincaMarius/ISAP-1_Block_Diagram